 Reading is one of my favorite things to do.
 I delight in escaping into other worlds and peeking into the minds of different characters through books.
 I love to learn and I thrive on the peace and quiet reading affords me.

-8/ I find dentist appointments relaxing
+8/ Dentist appointments are relaxing

 Since having kids I look forward to going to the dentist.
 No one expects you to talk or solve problems for them at the dentist.
 It’s a guaranteed hour of peace and quiet.